Tuesday, December 3, 2013

 Cover art by Bree (text added by JC)

 Crisis Chronicles Press is bursting into song over the publication of Bree's long-awaited the melody, i swear, its just around that way, volume 2.
 Published on 21 January 2013, this chapbook features 22 pages of poem-songs, lovingly hand assembled and saddle staple bound with white cover stock, goldenrod endpapers, and white pages.
 8.5 x 5.5", inkjet printed with front and back cover art by Bree.
 About 70 copies in print.
-To get yours, send $6 in any form to Crisis Chronicles Press, 3431 George Avenue, Parma, Ohio 44134 USA.
+This chapbook is currently sold out.

 Click here to read (and hear Bree sing) "Prince John" from the chapbook.